Kite Power Solutions

 The product will be installed at specified locations to harness wind energy which will then be transmitted to the desired end-use sector.

-KPS expects the commercial deployment of the product by 2023.
+KPS expects testing the kite in 2021 and the commercial deployment of the product by 2023.

 Is it a turbine, kite, etc?